philipsharp/afieldguidetoelephpants/source/_elephpants/2016-01-01-black-symfony.md

         credit: Benjamin Jonard
 ---

-This elephpant was sold at [SymfonyLive 2017](http://paris2017.live.symfony.com/) in Paris.
+This elephpant has been sold at Symfony-related events starting in 2016.